Embracing Imperfection: The Beauty of Wabi-Sabi Art in Modern Wall Decor

 - Mixed media: Combine different textures and materials for depth.

-- Found object art: Incorporate weathered items into wall sculptures.
+- Found object art: Use weathered items in wall sculptures.

-- Asymmetrical compositions: Break from perfect symmetry in layouts.
+- Asymmetrical layouts: Break from perfect symmetry in compositions.

 The Impact of Wabi-Sabi on Interior Design Trends in the United States